Harineko0/diarlies2/docs/designdoc_ai_agent.md

 * **Frontend:** The UI displays strings based on the `language_code` (R4.2).
 * **AI Agent:** Every single call to Gemini 2.5 Flash and every prompt to Gemini 3 Pro Image Preview must include a hard constraint specifying the target `language_code` (R4.3).

+## 4. Reliability and Error Handling

+* **Text SLO:** Target completion under 3 seconds; if exceeded, return partial progress status to backend (no frontend retry UI required).
+* **Image SLO:** Target 10 seconds; if breached, return "long-running" status so UI can prompt retry.
+Backend/agent must dedupe repeated retry requests to avoid duplicate image jobs/charges.
+* **Style Data Miss:** If no `user_style_data` rows for the `(user_id, language_code)` pair, proceed without priming but log the miss.
+* **Gemini/Tool Errors:** Retry once on transient errors; otherwise forward a friendly, localized error message to the backend for display.